umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/design/templates/README.md

 Another way to reuse HTML is to use partial views - which are small reusable views that can be injected into another view.

-Like templates, create a partial view, by right-clicking **Partial Views** and selecting **Create**.
+Like templates, create a partial view, by clicking **...** next to the **Partial Views** folder and selecting **Create**.
 You can then either create an empty partial view or create a partial view from a snippet.

 ![Create partial](images/create-partial.png)